andy-sen/php-bond-yield/README.md

 Bond Yield calculation class

-I was searching for a PHP class which can cal the YIELD function of Excel.
+I was searching for a PHP class which can calculate the YIELD function of Excel.
 Didn't find any, so wrote one.
 Calculates the bond yield using the Newton Raphson method Formula from http://office.microsoft.com/en-in/excel-help/price-HP005209219.aspx